bmeviauac01/datadriven/docs/seminar/ef/index.md

 Recommended to review:

 - C# language
-- Entity Framework and Linq
+- Entity Framework Core and LINQ

 ## How to work during the seminar